wendy2014/Dagger/README.md

 Dagger is quite suitable for a small group to kick off Web UI autotest, for this case, just checkout Dagger with Eclipse and write testcases within it.

 Already have an autotest framework?
-Please build Dagger into a .jar file to use.
-However, no build script now :-(
+Please build Dagger into a .jar file to use, see [this](https://github.com/NetEase/Dagger/wiki/FAQ)

 ## Contributors